 Data teams often split closely related work across batch jobs, streaming systems, and separate incremental pipelines.
-Krishiv is being built around a different shape: one Rust-native compute framework that keeps Arrow data, DataFusion planning, runtime routing, scheduler/executor behavior, state, shuffle, checkpoints, and connectors in one coherent architecture.
+Krishiv is being built around a different shape: one compute framework with a shared data model and explicit runtime seams.

 What exists now

-Krishiv has implemented batch SQL foundations, streaming APIs and windowing examples, explicit embedded/single-node/distributed runtime modes, scheduler and executor crates, shuffle/state/checkpoint abstractions, and Python bindings.
-Iceberg is the primary lakehouse target, while Kafka, Parquet, S3/object-store, and catalog integrations are represented with preview maturity where certification is still pending.
+Krishiv has implemented batch SQL foundations, streaming APIs and windowing examples, explicit embedded, single-node, and distributed runtime modes, scheduler and executor crates, shuffle, state, and checkpoint abstractions, and Python bindings.

 Why Rust, Arrow, and DataFusion

-Batch, streaming, and delta batch / IVM
+Batch, streaming, and incremental processing

 Where to go next